bitrise-io/devcenter/docs/getting-started/getting-started-steps.md

 ### Skipping Steps

-There is no point in running a unit test Step if the previous Step failed to build your app.
+There is no point in running, for example, a unit test Step if the previous Step failed to build your app.
 Therefore, you can easily tell Bitrise to not even try: set up any Step to be skipped if the previous Step failed.

+Of course, there are examples when it's better to run a Step even if the previous Step failed.
+For example, if the `Bitrise.io Cache:Pull` Step fails, there is no reason not to run the next Step - in fact, if the next Step is one that installs dependencies then it's a very bad idea to skip that Step if pulling the cache is unsuccessful.

+This guide walks you through on how to skip a given Step that has been set to run even if the previous Step failed.

 1. Open your app by clicking on the app's name on your [`Dashboard`](https://app.bitrise.io/dashboard).